haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 	- Change the symbology in such a way that you can see your basemap under it (e.g. remove the fill or change the transparency)

 7. Let’s also change the symbology of the monitoring stations
 	- Let’s make these a graduated symbol.
 Choose NO2 as the *Value*.
 You will now see a map with the monitoring stations coloured according to the monitored NO2 levels.
 Does anywhere exceed the EU Air Quality Directive limit of an annual average of 40 micrograms per cubic metre?

+### Part 2 - Spatial Interpolation
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI5RU9OYjRkcFQ2MVpxcDk0Ijp7In
 N0YXJ0Ijo2MzQsImVuZCI6NjUzLCJ0ZXh0IjoiIyMgREFUQSBV